 TTC is subject to a conflict of interest with respect to certain Underlying Funds in which the Funds invest.
 TTC is an affiliate of TLIC, the insurance company issuing the Transamerica Stable Value Option, and TLIC receives revenue as a result of the Funds' investments in the Transamerica Stable Value Option.
+In addition, the Funds invest in the Transamerica Funds.
+TTC and/or its affiliates will also receive revenue from any such investments.
 As such, TTC is subject to a conflict of interest with respect to the investment allocation of Underlying Funds.
 In order to mitigate these conflicts of interest, TTC has appointed Mesirow to select and oversee the Underlying Funds in which the Funds invest from the universe of potential Underlying Funds provided by TTC.
-Mesirow has sole discretionary authority as a fiduciary within the meaning of Section 3(38) of ERISA to determine each Fund's investments in the Transamerica Stable Value Option and to select other Underlying Investment for each Fund from the available investment options.
+Mesirow has discretionary authority as a fiduciary within the meaning of Section 3(38) of ERISA for managing each Fund's investments, including those in the Transamerica Stable Value Option and the Transamerica Funds.
 Mesirow is also responsible for advising the Trustee if the universe of potential Underlying Funds provided by the Trustee is insufficient to allow Mesirow to construct prudent retirement date strategies to implement the Glide Path and the Fund's investment guidelines.
-With respect to any fund selection investment advisory services provided by Mesirow to plans that include the Funds in their plan lineup, any compensation received by Mesirow for such services will not vary based on a plan's selection of the Funds as part of its lineup.
+With respect to any fund selection investment advisory services provided by Mesirow to plans that include the Funds in their plan line-up, any compensation received by Mesirow for such services will not vary based on a plan's selection of the Funds as part of its line-up.
 While there are other business arrangements between Mesirow and other Transamerica-affiliated entities, Mesirow is an independent third party and is not a related-party of TTC or its affiliates.
 TTC may also provide services to the plans that invest in the Funds, such as filing a consolidated Form 5500.